Chatham, Kent: Geography

 Until the start of the 20th century, most of the south part of the borough was entirely rural, with a number of farms and large tracts of woodland.
 The beginning of what is now Walderslade was when a speculative builder began to build the core of the village in Walderslade Bottoms.

 Demography

-Chatham became a market town in its own right in the 19th century, and a municipal borough in 1890.
-By 1831 its population had reached more than 16,000.
-By 1961 it had reached 48,800.
+Chatham’s population expanded significantly in the 19th century as it developed into a market town in its own right, later becoming a municipal borough in 1890.
+By 1817, it was already described as having 1,715 houses and 10,505 inhabitants along with a Saturday market.
+This growth continued through the century, with the population exceeding 16,000 by 1831 and rising further to 48,800 by 1961.

 Economy

 The closure of the Royal Navy Dockyard on 31 March 1984 had the effect of changing the employment statistics of the town.
 About 7,000 people lost their jobs.
 The unemployment rate went up to 23.5%.
 From early April 1984 to December 1985, and onwards, the Medway Towns began to have an increase in alcohol and drug-related, antisocial behaviour, which many residents then realized had largely been caused by the closure of the Royal Navy Dockyard on 31 March 1984, and the resulting mass redundancies.
 There has been a concerted effort to revitalise the Thames Gateway area and one of the largest employers in Chatham is now Vanquis Bank Ltd, a subsidiary of Vanquis Banking Group.